kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 A further subset of the latency sensitive class of workload we identified (CNF, HFT) benefits most of non-SMT system, delivering the best possible performance here.
 For these applications, just disabling SMT at machine level solves the need of the workload, but overall creates worse usage of hardware resources and poorer container density.

-Another policy option, or a further refinement of `reject-non-smt-aligned`, which enables non-SMT emulation on SMT-enabled system would allow to accommodate these needs, but this would cause even more significant resource accounting mismatches as described above.
+Another policy option, or a further refinement of `full-pcpus-only`, which enables non-SMT emulation on SMT-enabled system would allow to accommodate these needs, but this would cause even more significant resource accounting mismatches as described above.
 Furthermore, at the moment of writing we are still assessing how large is the set of the classes which benefit of these extra guarantees.

 For all these reasons we postponed this work to a later date.